 Veterans will also be given preferential treatment through increased rating points.

-Extra points above and beyond what the individual scores will be given for a Purple also be eligible for extra points.
+Extra points above and beyond what the individual scores will be given for a Purple Heart, a service-related disability and honorable discharges.
+Widows of veterans will also be eligible for extra points.
 There are some restrictions but most veterans get some additional assistance in the hiring process.